mendix/docs/content/refguide/native-template.md

 ## 5 Native Mobile Toolkit

 The Native Mobile Toolkit is a Mendix-developed NPM module that is used to facilitate the configuration requirements of platform-specific projects.
-It lets you define platform-specific features like versioning, package ID, splash screens, and more in a platform-agnostic way.
+It lets you define app features like versioning, package ID, splash screens, and more in a platform-agnostic way.

 The configuration is written in JSON.
 The configuration file is versioned using an incremental number.
 The version is incremented when breaking changes are introduced.